 Benefits are only a small part of an HR person's responsibilities.
 The time spent on managing or administering those benefits should reflect this balance.
-But that's often not the case with manual or outdated benefits administration processes:
+But that's often not the case with manual benefits administration processes:

 - The one constant?
 Changing information.
 Employees get hired.
 Employees get fired.
 They move, change phone numbers, have babies, get promoted.
 Each of these occasions can make a difference to an employee's benefits.
 So every time there's a change, someone from HR has to notify the insurance company.
-Using manual or outdated processes, changes might have to be made individually for every benefit the employee has.
-That's a lot of repetitive data entry, and a lot of opportunities to key in something wrong. - Answering benefit questions means searching through physical files.
+Using manual processes, changes might have to be made individually for every benefit the employee has.
+That's a lot of repetitive data entry, and a lot of opportunities to key in something wrong. - · Answering benefit questions means searching through physical files.
 If Jane Doe wants HR to check whether she has listed Baby Doe as a dependent, because she just can't remember, HR gets to hunt for every policy Jane has, to check that Baby Doe was added.
 HR thinks there must be a better way.

 There is a better way, HR.
-Manage benefits on a modern, intuitive portal that can hold all benefit information in a single, digital location - or do the same thing by automatically integrating benefits into the company's HR system.
+Manage benefits on a modern, intuitive portal that can hold all benefit information in a single, digital location.

 - Make changes in a snap, across policies.
 On a digital portal, benefits are organized around employees, not policies.
-This means that with just a few clicks HR can go in and change Tom's salary after his promotion, and that information will be instantly relayed to the insurer.
-Change it in one place and it's changed everywhere, across all of Tom's benefits.
-With benefits integrated into HR systems, changes HR makes in their system are automatically reflected in the insurer's systems, in real time. - Answer questions like a boss.
+This means that, with just a few clicks, HR can go in and change Tom's salary after his promotion, and that information will be instantly relayed to the insurer.
+Change it in one place and it's changed everywhere, across all of Tom's benefits. - Answer questions like a boss.
 HR can also take a look at employee benefits through whatever lens it needs at a given moment.
 Need to see Marcia's benefits?
 Just find Marcia.
 Need to see how many employees have short term disability?
 Navigate to that benefit.
 The power of digitization allows HR to filter, search and organize information to make everyday tasks take less time. - Throw those filing cabinets away, already.
-The best digital benefits experiences come with a digital documents hub that makes rooting through dusty filing cabinets full of forms, policies, certificate booklets and disclosure statements obsolete.
+The best digital benefits experiences come with a digital documents hub that makes rooting through dusty filing cabinets - full of forms, policies, certificate booklets and disclosure statements - obsolete.
 Instead, the document hub puts all plan information at HR's fingertips.